-The cluster manager is responsible for the appraisal of RTLB and may delegate this responsibility to a practice leader.
+The cluster manager is responsible for the appraisal of RTLB.
+The manager may delegate this responsibility to a practice leader.

 The lead school principal is responsible for the appraisal of the cluster manager.

-- are open and transparent;
+- open and transparent

 - identify resources needed to support agreed goals